CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/09_AnalyzingData03.md

 Next, you will calculate distances to the nearest school using the same process.
 Under the raster menu, click on Analysis>Proximity:

-Use NYCSchoolRaster as the input file and save the output file as NYCSchoolDistance.tif in the tutorial directory.
+Use NYCSchoolRaster as the input file and save the output file as NYCSchoolDistance.tif in the working directory.
 Make sure to select “geo” for dist units:

 ![AnalyzingData]( https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData03/Analyze315.png)